shamim4063/DesignPattern/README.md

 Design patterns can speed up the development process by providing tested, proven development paradigms.
 Design patterns are templates for solving problems that can be adapted to solve new problems.

-**There are many different design patterns available in software development, but here are some of the most commonly used categories:**
+**There are many design patterns available in software development, but here are some of the most commonly used categories:**

 - **Creational patterns:** These patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 Examples include the Singleton, Factory Method, and Builder patterns.